 A welcome series is a crucial email automation, and Klaviyo provides a pre-built welcome series out-of-the-box.
-You will find a Standard Welcome Series flow listed out-of-the-box in the Flows tab of your account.
+You will find a Standard Welcome Series flow listed in the Flows tab of your account.
 If you want a more advanced welcome flow, you can browse different ideas in our Flow Library.

 Klaviyo's Standard Welcome Flow